Perspective | Ruth Bader Ginsburg gave us more than enough

 It was a joke but not a joke, this sense that Ginsburg must be protected at all costs.
 And my God did people want to protect her, up until the moment the Supreme Court Justice died on Friday night at the age of 87.

 They saw her as a legend, after all.
-A savior.
+A shield.
 A bulwark.
 One of the few things standing between marginalized communities and the forces that would harm them — the forces that would make LGBTQ folks fear losing their jobs again, or send women in search of knitting-needle abortions.
 A gay man once told me that he had an elaborate fantasy in which he and his friends could swathe Ginsburg in bubble wrap and then carry her, in a careful phalanx formation, up and down the steps of the court each day for work.

 He was laughing when he started sharing the fantasy, but by the end he was crying.
 He needed to believe in this version of reality, in which there was a way to extend her life indefinitely, in which six or eight gentle gay men could somehow keep the person safe who kept the country safe, in which hope could be suspended above their heads in bubble wrap.